hackingjpr/Group3-4App/README.md

 If uploading Expression data you will be asked to give up to two further inputs:
 1. Selecting whether to scale your results against Williamson et. al's data frame or against your own uploaded data.
-2. If you selected scaling against your own data you will be asked if you want to filter out any outliers.
-This is done via a sliding scale from zero for no removal to five, for removing 5x standard deviations from the higher and lower results.
+2. If you selected scaling against your own uploaded data you will be asked if you want to filter out any outliers.
+This is done via a sliding scale from one to four, for removing samples more than one to four standard deviations from the mean.

 ## Step Two - Generate Group 3-4 Scores